ykdojo/kaguya/README.md

 https://github.com/pushkaraj2007/kaguya/assets/107422421/6b180222-6ac5-4d42-9b40-7d48fd37f961

-You can check out a second demo of Kaguya in action on Twitter: [Second Demo Video](https://twitter.com/ykdojo/status/1670848611532562433)

 ## API Endpoints

 The project provides several API endpoints that allow you to interact with the file system.
 The API is described in the `openapi.yaml` file.
 Here is a brief overview: